carpentries-incubator/genome-mining/_episodes/07-evomining.md

   <img src="../fig/tree.png" alt="Aquí va el texto que describe a la imagen." />
 </a>

-Finally, remember than `X` means your user-number and open your browser at the adress: `http://132.248.196.38:80X/EvoMining/html/index.html`.
-Once there just click the start button and enjoy!.
+Finally, remember that `X` means your user-number and open your browser at the adress: `http://132.248.196.38:80X/EvoMining/html/index.html`.
+Once there just click the start button and enjoy!

 When you finish using this container, please exit it.
 ~~~